Ragdoll cat a glance

 It is always best to meet the Ragdoll in person and if possible, also the parents.

-Purebred cats may be ‘breeder, show or pet’ quality.
-A breeder is just that, and should only be sold to a registered breeder.
+Purebred Ragdolls may be ‘breeder, show or pet’ quality.
+A reputable breeder is just that, and should only be sold to a registered breeder.
 A show quality cat means it meets the standard and is an excellent example of the breed.
 A pet quality cat means it may have a slight fault somewhere, which is almost always cosmetic.
 This may be a white spot where there shouldn’t be one, a kinked tail or some other minor fault.
 Pet quality make great cats and cost less money than a show cat.

 Get any guarantees in writing from the breeder.